Table of Contents

 The National Center for Education Statistics reports that “low-income students are less likely to complete their study programs than other students.
 In 2015, the center reported that just about 16% of the poorest students were able to graduate college.
 By comparison, about 60% of the wealthiest students graduated.”

-We want to support community college students by helping them get their needs met so they can then be successful students and achieve academic success.
-By connecting students with community and campus resources, it’s a win for the students and their colleges.
+We want to support community college students, along with students at four-year public and private colleges and universities, by helping them get their needs met so they can then be successful students and achieve academic success.
+Connecting students with community and campus resources is a win for the students and their colleges.

 How does basic needs support work?

-Students will be able to access services under the guidance of a social worker or our staff the same way they can access a physician or counselor.
-The students would refer themselves to basic needs support or be referred by a medical or mental health provider.
-The social worker will look for resources in the students’ communities to refer them to that organization.
+Students can access services under the guidance of a social worker or our staff the same way they can access a physician or counselor.
+Students refer themselves to basic needs support or can be referred by a medical or mental health provider.
+The social worker looks for resources in the students’ communities to refer them to the appropriate organization.

 What is your role in students’ basic needs support?

-I am a social worker and will work with my team to help these students find resources in their community that will help them with the “in-the-moment” need.
-The role of our team is to be a friendly, supportive voice that listens, understands, then works to help the student.
+I am a social worker and work with my team to help students find resources in their community that will help them with their in-the-moment needs.
+The role of our team is to be a friendly, supportive voice that listens, understands, and then works to help them connect to the right resources to stay on track and in class.

 How does basic needs support benefit students?